yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

     {
         "csr": "...", // CSR in PEM format
         "lifetime": 365 // requested registration lifetime in days,
                         // between 1 and 1095
     }

-Upon success, returns the certificate distribution point and additional information:
+Upon success, the call returns the new Registration resource.

     HTTP/1.1 201 Created
     Replay-Nonce: D8s4D2mLs8Vn-goWuPQeKA